ViewComponent/view_component/docs/api.md

 COMPONENT declares a slot named SLOT_NAME, which ends with a question mark.

-This is not allowed because the ViewComponent framework already provides predicate methods ending in `?`.
+This isn't allowed because the ViewComponent framework already provides predicate methods ending in `?`.

 To fix this issue, choose a different name.